Robin Yount: Coaching career

 Yount served as first base coach and bench coach for the Arizona Diamondbacks from 2002 to 2004.
 He resigned after the dismissal of Arizona manager Bob Brenly.
 He, Hank Aaron, Warren Spahn and Bob Uecker threw out the ceremonial first pitches at the 2002 Major League Baseball All-Star Game at Miller Park.

 In 2005, Brewers manager Ned Yost convinced Dale Sveum, a teammate of Yount's, to become Milwaukee's new third base coach.
 Yount followed suit a few weeks later, accepting a post as the Brewers' bench coach.
 In November 2006, Yount announced he would not return to the team as bench coach for the 2007 season.
 However, on September 15, 2008, Sveum, by now the team's manager, chose Yount as his bench coach.

 In 2012, when Sveum was named the Chicago Cubs new manager, rumors quickly spread that Sveum would ask Yount to coach with him, even though the Brewers and Cubs had become bitter rivals.
 Sveum very quickly confirmed that he was not even considering such a move.
-As of 2014, Yount is a special instructor in spring training for the Brewers.
+In 2014, Yount was a special instructor in spring training for the Brewers.

 Legacy

 Yount is widely considered to be the greatest player in Brewers history.
-His 77.3 bWAR is 17 points higher than anyone else in franchise history.
+His 77.4 Wins Above Replacement is 17 points higher than anyone else in franchise history.
 Yount is the only Brewer to win multiple MVP awards and one of three members of the franchise to reach 3,000 hits (Paul Molitor and Hank Aaron) and the only member of the franchise to do it solely as a Brewer.
-Yount is also the Brewers’ all-time leader in games, hits, at-bats, plate appearances, runs, doubles, triples, runs batted in, and walks.
+Yount is also the Brewers' all-time leader in games, hits, at-bats, plate appearances, runs, doubles, triples, runs batted in, and walks.

-Yount is a popular figure in Milwaukee and often attends Brewers On Deck, the team’s annual preseason fan-fest.
-Yount’s number 19 is one of six numbers retired by the Brewers.
+Yount is a popular figure in Milwaukee and often attends Brewers On Deck, the team's annual preseason fan-fest.
+Yount's number 19 is one of six numbers retired by the Brewers.
 His statue on the grounds of American Family Field is one of just four such statues erected by the Brewers.
 Yount was a charter member of the Milwaukee Brewers Wall of Honor when it was created in 2014.